 Collins in Reuters on pandemic spending, Kerr on WPR on parent well-being, Raison in a new film on narrative-based healing, CommNS annual event next week, and more.

-The School of Human Ecology is home to several Native/Indigenous faculty whose work focuses on the intersections of Indigenous cultures, health, language and community.
-SoHE faculty members are collaborating with campus partners and First Nations to develop the SoHE Indigenous EcoWell Initiative.
-The intention is to build and engage a community of scholars, practitioners, undergraduate, […]
+SoHE is home to several Native/Indigenous faculty whose work focuses on the intersections of Indigenous cultures, health, language and community.
+SoHE faculty members are collaborating with campus partners and First Nations to develop the SoHE Indigenous EcoWell initiative.
+The intention is to build and engage a community of scholars, practitioners, undergraduate, and graduate students within […]

 Gaddis op-ed in Washington Post shared by Bernie Sanders | Sarmadi discusses Pantone’s “Classic Blue” | Flanagan on youth environmental engagement | New research from Huambachano | Wright reviews Chazen show | Mace profile featured in Tone Madison | Micro-podcast on “digital parenting” | Whelan hosts a “Dinner On Wisconsin”